canalplus/rx-player/doc/architecture/files.md

 Contains two files: the minified (``rx-player.min.js``) and the non-minified files (``rx-player.js``).
 Both are automatically generated with scripts.

+Two directories, namely ``_esm5.raw`` and ``_esm5.minimal`` can also be generated in here if the right scripts are called.
+These allow to publish more modular codebases to npm.

 <a name="doc"></a>
 ## The doc/ directory: Player documentation ####################################